 Remote education provision: information for parents and carers

-This information is intended to provide clarity and transparency to students and parents or carers about what to expect from remote education where national or local restrictions require entire cohorts (or bubbles) to remain at home.
-For details of what to expect where individual students are self-isolating, please see the final section of this page.
+This information is intended to provide clarity and transparency to students and parents or carers about what to expect from remote education where individual students are self-isolating following a positive test result.

 We call our remote learning provision ‘School at Home’.

-You can use the links below to jump to specific sections:
+You use the links below to jump to specific sections:

 The remote curriculum: what is taught to students at home